 - Start with the Gospel of Mark — it’s the shortest Gospel, and it’s written in a pretty clear style, so it’s easier to understand than some other books.

 - Try reading a Bible version written in a contemporary style.
 If you don’t have your own Bible in a readable version (say you still have grandma’s old King James Version…), we recommend finding a copy of The Message version by Eugene Peterson, or a New Revised Standard Version or Common English Bible.
 We love the Life with God Bible from Renovare; the footnotes are awesome!
 They’re about the big-picture meaning of scripture rather than all the little picky details of translation (also valuable).

-- It’s pretty hard to start at the beginning of the Bible and work your way through — people often do finethrough Genesis and Exodus then get stalled come Leviticus and Numbers!
+- It’s Expert Level Bible reading to start at the beginning of the Bible and work your way through, so maybe don’t try that your first time out!
+People often do fine through Genesis and Exodus then get stalled come Leviticus and Numbers.
 Set yourself up for success by saving some of those Old Testament books for when you’ve had more practice reading scripture.

 Sunday Messages: Use the scripture passages that the pastors are preaching on during Sunday worship.
 You could read the same passage each day and see what new insights emerge as the week progresses.
 You could read the passage the week before or after the message is preached.
 Or break it down into smaller segments, one for each day of the week.
 Whatever works for you…